-If you are a legal resident, living in one of these countries: China, India, Morocco, Pakistan, the Philippines, Senegal or Vietnam, you have the option to apply for your study permit through Student Direct Stream (SDS) program.
+If you are a legal resident, living in one of these countries: Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Saint Vincent and the Grenadines, Senegal, Trinidad and Tobago, or Vietnam, you have the option to apply for your study permit through Student Direct Stream (SDS) program.
 Please read about the requirements and instructions from the Government of Canada website if you are planning to apply through this program.

 A study permit is a document that gives you permission to study and remain in Canada on a temporary basis.
 Permission to enter Canada is not given by a study permit but by a Temporary Resident Visa (TRV).
 You'll need a TRV unless you are from a Visa-exempt country, in which case you will likely need an Electronic Travel Authorization (eTA).

 To find out if you need a TRV to enter Canada as a temporary resident, visit this Government of Canada webpage.

 Why do I need it?

 If you are planning on studying at NAIT in a designated learning program, or attending NAIT as an exchange or visiting student for more than 1 term, you need to apply for a study permit before you travel to Canada.
 You need a valid study permit before you start classes at NAIT.